M4SSD35TRUCT10N/jrnl/README.md

 > Bugs are imminent and features will not work or could create unreadable files.
 > Sometimes things are simply not implemented.
 I strive to notify you about that
 > when you use that feature or configuration entry.
+>
+> There's no executable download available as of yet.
+> You'll have to compile it yourself for the time being.

 ## Goals
 Be a viable open source rust written digital journal writing app.
 Using plain